REVENTOR-EU/AdGuardHome/README.md

 - [Go](https://golang.org/dl/) v1.25 or later;
 - [Node.js](https://nodejs.org/en/download/) v24.10.0 or later;
 - [npm](https://www.npmjs.com/) v10.8 or later;

+**Note:** The automated install script will automatically install these dependencies on Linux systems if they are missing.

 ### <a href="#building" id="building" name="building">Building</a>